 January 18, 2018

-Merrick by Ben Boulden, 2017
+Book Review: Merrick by Ben Boulden

-Every time I watch a movie about a heist or read a story about a robbery at gunpoint, the first thought that comes to my mind is Something’s going to go wrong.
-In spite of meticulous planning, things don’t always go as intended.
-That’s exactly what Merrick—a tough outlaw with a conscience and the hero of this fast-paced Western short story by Ben Boulden—finds out when he teams up with an old partner to ambush an armoured wagon in Texas and make away with a $15,000 payroll.
+That's exactly what Merrick—a tough outlaw with a conscience and the hero of this fast-paced Western short story by by Ben Boulden—discovers when he joins forces with an old partner to ambush an armoured wagon in Texas and make off with a $15,000 payroll.

 I hope Ben Boulden—author of Blaze!
 Red Rock Rampage (15) and Blaze!
 Spanish Gold (18) in the Blaze!
 Adult Western Series—casts Merrick in more short stories, perhaps even a novel or two.
 I’d like to read more about the Utah outlaw’s exploits in the author's crisp narrative style.
-Recommended.

 September 03, 2017

-The lure of secondhand books
+The lure of secondhand books in Mumbai

 ![]() |